WHAT ARE MY LABOUR RIGHTS in Nova Scotia?

 Labour Standards in Nova Scotia

-Employers of farm workers are not required to give workers days off for holidays or holiday pay.
+However, certain groups of employees are not eligible for paid holidays.
+For example, employers of farm workers are not required to give workers days off for holidays or holiday pay.

+Agricultural workers in Nova Scotia employed under the SAWP must receive at least one day off every seven days.
 However, where the urgency to finish farm work cannot be delayed, the employer may request the worker's consent to postpone that day until a mutually agreeable date.

 If your labour rights have been violated, you have the right to make a complaint to seek remedy.
 You must make a complaint within six months of the violation which will then be reviewed before a decision is made.
 If you have questions or would like to make a complaint, you can contact Labour Standards of Nova Scotia, which offers services in English and French.
 If you require services in another language, you must call with your own translator.